It is a structure found in the back of the brain, below the occipital and temporal lobes of the cerebral cortex.

 - Doing exercises: Exercise is healthy for the heart and blood vessels and minimizes the risk of stroke.

-- Protect the head from bumps: Using safety belts, helmets and identifying possible safety hazards in the home reduces the risk of brain injury.
+- Protect the head from bumps: Using safety belts and helmets and identifying possible safety hazards in the home reduces the risk of brain injury.

 - Avoid handling lead: Lead is no longer used in new construction, but older homes may have lead pipes and paint.